Boss Hogg

 Jefferson Davis Hogg, known as Boss Hogg, is a fictional character featured in the American television series The Dukes of Hazzard.
-He was the commissioner of Hazzard County, and the county's political boss and the main antagonist of the show.
+He was the county commissioner of Hazzard County, and the county's political boss and the main antagonist of the show.
 Boss Hogg almost always wore an all-white suit with a white cowboy hat and regularly smoked cigars.
 His namesake is Jefferson Davis, the president of the Confederate States of America.
 The role of Boss Hogg was played by Sorrell Booke, who performed frequently on radio, stage, television, and film prior to his role in The Dukes of Hazzard.
 The character was played by Burt Reynolds in the 2005 film.

 Description

 "Boss" Hogg was the sole commissioner of (fictional) Hazzard County, Georgia, and thus, held all executive and judicial powers therein.
 (In reality, Georgia is the only state which still allows this form of government, and in only seven of its 159 counties.)
 As the wealthiest man in the county, he would do almost anything to get his hands on more money, including executing many nefarious and criminal schemes.
 However, he does not tolerate anyone (even the Dukes, despite Hogg's constant rivalry with them) getting physically hurt in the process.
 He also refuses to have anything to do with illegal drugs, regardless of money.
 Boss Hogg is described in one analysis as "an ineffectual bad guy—hence amusing".

 Hogg owned most of Hazzard's property and businesses, either directly or by holding the mortgages over the land.
 His lust for money often drove him to participate in criminal activities—usually by enlisting the aid of associates—mainly his brother-in-law, who was his right-hand man and partner in crime, Sheriff Rosco P. Coltrane.
 Together, the two schemed to frame the Duke family for crimes they did not commit.
 Rosco's deputies, Enos Strate and Cletus Hogg (Boss's cousin), have also aided Boss Hogg, though Enos (and to a lesser extent, Cletus) were more reluctant to do so.
 According to Waylon Jennings' narration, he had a "cradle to grave" earning plan; in that if you were a Hazzard County resident, you were born at the local hospital (owned by Hogg), you lived in a house that he owned the deed to, worked at one of his businesses, and when you died, his casket company would make your pine box.

 Boss Hogg's greed only seemed to fuel his lust for more and more wealth.
 He was chauffeured around in the back of a Cadillac (though he drove himself around in later seasons), all-white in color to match his all-white suit.
 Other clothing (such as jogging suits, etc.) and other accessories, and much of his own mansion home, were also decked out in white.